 When mesothelioma spreads, it generally goes to the nearby lymph nodes and into the lungs.
 In other cases, it can travel to other areas of the body, like the bones or liver.

 The outcome depends greatly on many factors, including if the cancer is localized, has spread to lymph nodes or the lungs, or has metastasized to distant areas of the body.

-Common symptoms for pleural mesothelioma, are as follows:
+Common symptoms of pleural mesothelioma are as follows:

 The general symptoms to watch for include:

-As with any cancer, early detection of malignant mesothelioma leads to early diagnosis, which yields more options for treating.
+As with any cancer, early detection of malignant mesothelioma leads to early diagnosis, which yields more options for treatment.

 For people who are not at increased risk of mesothelioma, screening tests are not generally recommended.
 However, if you have been exposed to asbestos, doctors sometimes suggest regular imaging tests that check for signs that the lungs have changed.
 These changes may be a sign of mesothelioma or lung cancer.